Introduction

 Or, you can just go to Google Maps and let geolocation tell you.

 Take a look at the browser bar in the image below.
-I went to google maps, waited about 3 seconds, and my latitude, longitude, and elevation automatically populated with the web address.
+I went to google maps, waited about 3 seconds, and my latitude and longitude automatically populated with the web address.

-If you are having a little trouble, read this guide from Google.
+If you have any trouble, read this guide from Google.

-Just follow the steps below to find your latitude and longitude in Geo Planer:
+To find your latitude and longitude in Geo Planer, follow the steps below :

 - Type in your address and click the “ok” button,